CloudVE/galaxy-k8s-dev-env/README.md

 cd galaxy-k8s-dev-env
 ```

-2.a) Using existing clones of `galaxy` and `galaxy-helm`
+2. a) Using existing clones of `galaxy` and `galaxy-helm`
 ```
 bash symlink_branch.sh $MYBRANCH /path/to/galaxy /path/to/galaxy-helm
 ```
 NOTE: This will run `git checkout -b $MYBRANCH` in both repositories

-2.b) Start with fresh clones of `galaxy` and `galaxy-helm`
+2. b) Start with fresh clones of `galaxy` and `galaxy-helm`
 ```
 bash setup_branch.sh $MYBRANCH
 ```

+### Repeatable

 3. Make changes to code in `galaxy` and `galaxy-helm` repositories.
+If you used `setuo_branch.sh`, you will find your clones under `galaxy-k8s-dev-env/branches/$MYBRANCH/galaxy[-helm]`.
 If you symlinked existing repositories, you can continue to use them and make commits or keep changes uncommitted until you're ready to preview.
 You must have `$MYBRANCH` checked out before the next step.

-5. Detect updates from the base branch.
+4. Detect updates from the base branch.
 ```
 bash update_links.sh $MYBRANCH $GXYDOMAIN /my-desired-path $BASEBRANCH
 ```